HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-This code uses included hook to read name of including module and then, having that name (race or occupation), set reader for attribute named with that name and define methods (using class_eval), which definitions needs this name upfront.
+This code uses the `included` hook to read the name of the including module and then, set a reader for the attribute (with that name) and define its methods (using class_eval).

 Wrapping up
 -----------